lingualdev/lingualdev.github.io/content/blog/i18n-checklist-part-2.md

 The first part focused on a wide range of topics including choosing the right library, providing context, design aspects, pluralization and more.
 The second part will continue covering more aspects like **right-to-left languages**, **testing and validating your localization**, **Unicode**, **device sizes** and **conditional text and grammar**.

-It's always a good idea to consider a wide range of angles when approaching internalionalization as it is always more than just simple string translations.
+It's always a good idea to consider a wide range of angles when approaching internationalization as it is always more than just simple string translations.

 ## Testing and validating your localization